-The event landing page is the home for your webinar.
-When you promote the event through email or social media, point your readers to this one link for registration and event details.
-Be sure to nail down all the details of your webinar first before you publish this page and start directing people to it.
-Here's what you'll need to set up your landing page:
+An event landing page is the home base for your webinar.
+When you promote the event through email or social media, point your audience to this one link for registration and event details.
+This ensures that your reporting is comprehensive when reviewing data and analytics.

 - Title of presentation